trim21/transmission-rpc/doc/index.rst

     >>> tc.stop_torrent(1)
     >>> tc.remove_torrent('33820db6dd5e5928d23bc811bbac2f4ae94cb882')

-See what we did there? most methods in transmissionrpc can take both torrent id and torrent hash when referring to a torrent. lists and sequences are also supported.
+See what we did there? most methods in transmission_rpc can take both torrent id and torrent hash when referring to a torrent. lists and sequences are also supported.